 - Tuck each end of the loaf under and place seam-side down into your greased baking pans.

-Variations To This White Bread Recipe
+Recipe Variations for Making White Bread

 This bread is delicious as plain old white sandwich bread, but if you want to get a little adventurous, here are a few sweet and savory variations to try: